jmhobbs/K3-Faker/README.md

 # What is it?

-This is a Fake data module for Kohana 3.1.x
+This is a lazy-loading Fake data module for Kohana 3.1.x

 # Usage